 DMD has an incidence of 1 in 3500 to 5000 males 1,2.
 The condition is extremely rare in females due to its inheritance pattern, as discussed below 1.

-Dumbbell appearance of spinal tumours refers to a tumour which has both a component within the canal and a component in the paravertebral space linked by tumour traversing the neural exit foramen.
+The dumbbell appearance of spinal tumours refers to a tumour which has both a component within the canal and a component in the paravertebral space contiguous with each other via a thinner tumour component traversing the neural exit foramen.

 The appearance can be seen in: